Lake District Walk

 Walk Route Description

-Two 'Wainwrights' located to the north-west of Glenridding form the basis of this walk.
+Two 'Wainwrights' located to the north-west of Glenridding form the basis of this Lake District circular walk.
 The first, Glenridding Dodd, was a particular favourite of Victorians venturing into the hills to enjoy the prospect over the southern end of Ullswater and the surrounding hills.
 The second summit, Sheffield Pike, has less to offer scenically although there are still some views of Lakeland Fells.
 In periods of poor visibility it should be remembered that Sheffield Pike in particular is flanked to the north and south by extensive steep crags so care should be exercised when navigating this hill.

 The start is the large pay and display car park in the centre of Glenridding (grid ref.
 NY386169) on the western side of the main A592 through the village.
 Exit the car park and follow Greenside Road through the village in a westerly direction.
 On busy days you will be joining a throng of walkers heading for Helvellyn via Striding Edge.
 At the end of the village Greenside Road bends right and then left before heading up the valley on the northern side of Glenridding Beck.
 Where the road bends left, take the footpath on the right to cross a footbridge and start the steep ascent up to the col between Glenridding Dodd and Sheffield Pike where you will reach a gate in a cross wall.
 Bear right before the wall and continue to the summit of Glenridding Dodd.
 Do allow time to enjoy the views particularly over Ullswater.
 In the other direction the panorama includes a number of the higher fells including St Sunday Crag and Helvellyn.